Skip to content

 • okta

-• enabled true means that requests with JWT can be identified with this identity provider okta
+• enabled true - requests with JWT can be identified with the identity provider okta

 • gui

-• visible true means that a Single Sign On button for identity provider okta will show up in standard login page
+• visible true - a Single Sign On button for the identity provider okta will appear on the standard login page

 • login_form

-• enabled true means it is possible to authenticate by sending login and password to /login endpoint.
+• enabled true - enable authentication by sending a username and password to the /login endpoint.

 • gui

-• visible true means the login form will appear in the login page
+• visible true - the login form will appear on the login page

 • apikey

-• enabled true means it is possible to authenticate with API Key
+• enabled true - enable authentication with an API Key

 • gui

-• visible false means that a form to log in with API Key won't show up in standrd login page
+• visible false - a form to log in with API Key won't appear on the standard login page

 • basic

-There is no gui section in for basic authentication.
+• There is no gui section in for cookie

-SlashDB allows to create custom login pages.
-To find out please contact your SlashDB technical support.
+SlashDB supports custom login pages.
+To find out more, please contact techsupport@slashdb.com.